 I have a confession to make.
 I like to put my feet up.
 If I can’t kick my feet up while I’m in front of the TV, I’m not a happy camper.
-Really, this is one of the few petty discomforts I really can’t stand, but the benefit is that it’s turned me into something of an expert on living room lounges and recliners.
+It’s one of the few petty discomforts I really can’t stand.
+Fortunately for you, my pickiness has turned me into something of an expert on living room lounges and recliners.
 There are lots of ways to get your feet up, but not all of them work in every living room (and some of them have distinct disadvantages!).
-So if you’re looking to build a new living room setup, here are a few different types of lounges (and the pros and cons to each).
+So if you’re looking to build a new living room setup but don’t necessarily want to buy a new recliner, here are a few different types of lounges (and the pros and cons to each).

 If you want to be able to recline while you’re watching TV, perhaps the most obvious choice of seating is the recliner.
 Able to switch between chair and lounge with the push of a button, pull of a lever, or the simple act of leaning back, recliner chairs are one of my favorite ways to unwind after a long day.